Rita's Italian Ice: History

+In June 2025, a Florida-based franchisee of Rita's Italian Ice filed for Chapter 11 bankruptcy, citing debts up to $1 million.

+In July 2025, another franchisee, Armellino Italian Ices Corp., operating a Rita's Italian Ice franchise in Tuscaloosa, Alabama, also filed for Chapter 11 bankruptcy to reorganize its business operations.

+Despite these franchisee difficulties, the corporate entity and the brand as a whole maintained a positive trajectory.
+In August 2025, Rita's Italian Ice & Frozen Custard announced significant mid-year momentum, confirming plans to open nearly 40 new locations throughout 2025.
+The company stated it was well-positioned for a strong finish to the year.

+The brand also continued its promotional and product innovation efforts through the summer of 2025, introducing new seasonal offerings such as the Rocket Pop Italian Ice and the return of its popular Gummy Bear Italian Ice flavor.

 Partnerships

 In 2010, Rita's Italian Ice began a partnership with Just Born to offer a seasonal Peeps Brand Marshmallow Candy flavored ice.
 The Peeps flavor was discontinued in 2011, but was offered in some stores in spring 2017.

 Rita's partnered with Cadbury in July 2009 to introduce its Swedish Fish Italian ice flavor.
 On June 29, 2012, Rita's partnered with Cadbury again to release its Sour Patch Kids Red water ice flavor.

 Other companies involved in Rita's water ice flavors include Alex's Lemonade Stand ("Alex's Lemonade" water ice) and Nabisco ("Oreo Cookies and Cream" cream ice and "Mint Oreo" cream ice).